-The answer to “Where can I travel?” has been much anticipated.
-The time has come when resorts, cruise lines, and countries around the world are starting to open up their doors to international travelers.
-Many health plans have been devised or have already been set in place to keep travelers as safe as possible.
+Destinations, resorts, cruise lines, and countries around the world are starting to open up their doors to international travelers.
+Many health protocols and plans have been devised or have already been set in place to keep travelers as safe as possible.
 There is a list of approximately 30 countries that are currently open for tourists.
 Below are a few of the highlights.
 The next question now is, where are you going to next?

 Many destinations require a negative Covid-19 test with-in 72 hours of travel (some may provide the test upon arrival) as well as proof of travel insurance.
 There are a few different kinds of COVID-19 tests.
-Some Walgreens locations have access to rapid tests where you can get results in 1 – 4 hours (appointment needed).
-For more information on types of COVID-19 tests visit the FDA COVID test information page.
+For information regarding Covid testing for travelers click here.

 Most airlines and hotels require face masks and have social distancing restrictions.
 We do not endorse or encourage traveling against government and health travel advisories.
 The decision to travel is your responsibility.

 The following list was updated on May 13, 2021 and can change at any time.
 Updates will be made on a regular basis.